Presidential Hopeful Pete Buttigieg Says Americans ‘Are Being Radicalized’ By Trump

-South Bend, Indiana mayor and presidential hopeful Pete Buttigieg said in an interview on Thursday that the Donald Trump administration is radicalizing Americans.
+South Bend, Indiana, mayor and presidential hopeful Pete Buttigieg said in an interview on Thursday that the Donald Trump administration is radicalizing Americans.
 While speaking with Vox, the 37-year-old said that the economic anxiety in the country has made “fertile ground” for people to be taken advantage of.

 When asked what he thought about the support within the Republican party from people in the interior of the country for Trump, and whether it was driven by economic or racial anxieties, Buttigieg said that the question “misses the mark.”